AgenaTrader/AgenaIndicator-documentation/README.md

 Commit now your changes into the master repository, sync your repository and *change locally to the branch gh-pages*.
 Update all changes from master into the branch using the GitHub Client function *upate from master*.

 Congrats!
 We are done.
 All changes are now online on GitHub Pages.

+###Finally
+mkdocs is creating wrong links for images, so we need to change this manually by **replacing ./media/ to ../media/**.